LM-SAL/irispy-lmsal/docs/guide.rst

 *************************

 This guide is intended to help the solar community to start working with level 2 data using Python.
-It is especially oriented to those who have a limited knowledge of Python and want to start using this language to analyze data.
+It is especially intended for those with limited Python experience who want to begin using the language to analyze data.

 This guide will cover:

 - reading level 2 files
-- load the data of any of the spectral windows
+- loading data from any of the spectral windows

 In the future more features will arrive: